JeremyTCD/DevOps.ContDeployer/ReadMe.md

 plugins.
 ### Parrellelism and asynchrony
 PipelinesCE allows for concurrent operations.
+### Debuggable
+PipelinesCE allows for stepping through pipelines in Visual Studio.
+### Testable
+PipelinesCE is built with testability in mind.
+Plugins can have dependencencies injected and pipelines can be run in `dryrun` mode.

 ## System Architecture
 ### Levels
-The PipelinesCE system consists of three levels.
+The PipelinesCE system consists of five levels.
 From top (closest to end users) to bottom:
 #### PipelinesCE.CommandLineApp
 Provides a user facing interface.
-Converts user input into instances of options Types from PipelinesCE.Core.
-Uses ProjectHost to run
-PipelinesCE.ConfigHost with serialized options instances as arguments.
+Exposes useful commands like `init`, `run` and `update`.
+On `run`, uses ProjectHost to run config project.
+#### Config Projects
+Config projects contain an entry method that ProjectHost locates and calls, passing command line arguments along.
+This entry method utilizes PipelinesCE.ConfigHost.
 #### PipelinesCE.ConfigHost
-Referenced by config projects, PipelinesCE.ConfigHost contains an entry method that ProjectHost locates and calls.
-Loads config project assemblies that reference PipelinesCE.Core.
-Intantiates instances of relevant types, sets up DI and finally runs Pipeline defined in config project.
+Referenced by config projects, PipelinesCE.ConfigHost parses command line arguments, intantiates instances of relevant types, sets up DI and finally runs the specified Pipeline.
+#### PipelinesCE.Pipeline
+All pipelines implement this type.
+A pipeline defines a sequence of steps.
+Each step utilizes a PipelinesCE.Plugin.
 #### PipelinesCE.Plugin
-Runs within a Pipeline.
+One or more plugins make up a pipeline.
+Both PipelinesCE.Plugin and PipelinesCE.Pipeline are steps.
 ### Shared Libraries
 The PipelinesCE system defines 2 shared libraries:
 #### PipelinesCE.Core